 - Popularity on the market – many accountants and bookkeepers are familiar with the interface

 6. Sage Payroll

-One of the cheapest payroll solutions out there for small businesses, Sage Payroll may lack the bells and whistles other payroll software has to offer, but for many businesses it is more than enough in terms of functionality.
+One of the cheapest payroll solutions out there for small businesses, Sage Payroll.
+Now it may lack the bells and whistles that other payroll software have to offer, but for many businesses it is more than enough in terms of functionality.
 One of its main strength is security – your payroll information in the cloud is fully encrypted, and user access permissions can be customized to ensure data security and integrity.